 Video of the Day

 The blue heeler Australian cattle dog

 A blue heeler is not a specific breed of dog; rather, the term refers to a specific color of the Australian cattle dog — a recognized American Kennel Club breed.
 The color standard for the blue version of the Australian cattle dog is blue, blue mottled, or blue speckled, with or without other markings.
 If the dog fits this description, he's called a blue heeler.

 Heelers can have tan points on the head and legs, and at maturity, males stand between 18 and 20 inches high at the point of the shoulders, and females are slightly smaller at 17 to 19 inches.
 Originally called an Australian heeler, blue heelers are sometimes called a Queensland heeler today.

 Overall, any color of Australian cattle dog emits the impression of a strong, well-built working dog.
 They trace their origins to the Dalmatian, collie, and even the dingo, a wild Australian canine.
 After a few generations, the result is the high-energy Australian cattle dog, arguably the finest of all cattle-herding canines.
 Like the German shepherd, the blue heeler has pricked ears atop a broad skull.

-The German Shepherd
+The German shepherd

-Since the German shepherd and Australian cattle dog both soak up knowledge like canine sponges, your crossbred should be relatively easy to train.
-These dogs need jobs; they are not coach potato canines.
-If these dogs don't receive good, solid training and the requisite amount of exercise, expect either breed to find their own outlet for their minds and energies -- an outlet you're unlikely to appreciate.
-If you're a novice dog owner, you're probably better off with another type of canine.
-In the hands of an experienced dog owner familiar with strong, working breeds, your Australian cattle dog/German shepherd mix can shine.
+Since the German shepherd and blue heeler both soak up directions like canine sponges, your crossbred dog should be relatively easy to train.
+These dogs need jobs; they are not couch potato canines.
+If these dogs don't receive good, solid training and the requisite amount of exercise, expect them to find their own outlet for their mind and energy — an outlet that will likely be destructive.